Senex is an oil and gas business with a solid foundation and bold growth ambitions.

 - Coal seam gas in the Surat Basin

-Senex is a major oil producer in the Cooper Basin, with a strong acreage position on the Cooper Basin's western flank.
-The company is pursuing a rapid development strategy in its Cooper Basin acreage, targeting a significant increase in oil reserves and production capability in the short to medium term.
+Senex is a major oil producer in the South Australian Cooper-Eromanga Basin, with a strong acreage position.
+The company is pursuing a rapid development strategy, targeting a significant increase in oil reserves and production capability in the short to medium term.

-Senex is working towards developing a large-scale, cost-competitive unconventional gas resource in South Australia's Cooper Basin.
+Senex is working towards developing a large-scale, cost-competitive gas resource in South Australia's Cooper-Eromanga Basin - including both conventional and unconventional gas plays.
 The company gained an impressive portfolio of unconventional gas acreage when it acquired Stuart Petroleum Limited in 2011.
-It has subsequently expanded its portfolio through key farmins to have a commanding position in some of the Cooper Basin's most prospective areas for unconventional gas.
+It has subsequently expanded its portfolio through key farmins to have a commanding position in some of the Basin's most prospective areas for unconventional gas.

 Senex's unconventional gas acreage includes: